mitjafelicijan/mitjafelicijan.com/content/2020-03-29-the-strange-case-of-elasticsearch-allocation-failure.md

-~ title: The strange case of Elasticsearch allocation failure ~ description: Elasticsearch allocation failure on some indices while reporting domain processing ~ slug: /the-strange-case-of-elasticsearch-allocation-failure.html ~ date: 2020-03-27
+~ title: The strange case of Elasticsearch allocation failure ~ description: Elasticsearch allocation failure on some indices while reporting domain processing ~ slug: /the-strange-case-of-elasticsearch-allocation-failure.html ~ date: 2020-03-29
 ~ template: post
 ~ hide: false

 I've been using Elasticsearch in production for 5 years now and never had a single problem with it.
-Hell, never even known a problem.
+Hell, never even known there could be a problem.
 Just worked.
 All this time.
 The first node that I deployed is still being used in production, never updated, upgraded, touched in anyway.

 All this bliss came to an abrupt end this Friday when I got notification that Elasticsearch cluster went warm.
 Well, warm is not that bad right?
 Wrong!
 Quickly after that I got another email which sent chills down my spine.
 Cluster is now red.
 RED!
 Now, shit really hit the fan!